DryDish/service-tests/apps/user_service/readme.md

 * Use a DB instead of Array
 * Dockerization of MySQL with docker-compose
 * Dockerization of NodeJs with docker-compose
+* Tests that leverage Docker
+* Basic tests

 #### Missing tasks:
-* Tests
+* Edge case tests
-* Tests that leverage Docker